Admissions Questions: COVID-19

 If you have questions about admissions, please email DDSAdmissions@unc.edu.

-The ADEA AADSAS application opens to applicants on May 11, 2021 and submissions may begin on June 1, 2021.
-Due to the ongoing impact of COVID-19, we have extended our application deadline to Monday, November 1, 2021.
+The ADEA AADSAS application opens to applicants on May 9, 2023 and submissions may begin on May 30, 2023.
+Our application deadline is October 2, 2023.
 When considering your application timelines, remember that you must also complete our supplemental application by this deadline.
 Be mindful that it may take 4-6 weeks for AADSAS to process your transcripts after your application has been submitted.

 Dental Admissions Test (DAT)